ThePhoenix77/minibash/README.md

 ## Commands Implemented

-  Minibash supports a variety of built-in commands:
+  Bashy supports a variety of built-in commands:
    *  cd [path]: Change the current directory.

    *  echo [string]: Print the specified string to the standard output.